veyon/docs/admin/cli.rst

 Configuration management
 ------------------------

+.. index:: Configuration key

 The local Veyon configuration can be managed using the ``config`` module.
-Both the complete configuration as individual `:index:`configuration keys` can be read or written.
+Both the complete configuration as individual configuration keys can be read or written.

 .. describe:: clear